PX4/PX4-user_guide/en/flight_modes_rover/ackermann.md

 <!-- prettier-ignore -->
 $$ \theta = \arctan(\frac{w_b \cdot a_{lat}}{ v^2}) $$

+with

+- $w_b:$ Wheel base,
+- $\theta:$ Steering angle, anbd
-with $w_b:$ Wheel base, $\theta:$ Steering angle and $v:$ Forward speed.
+- $v:$ Forward speed.

 For driving this means that the same right hand stick input will cause a different steering angle based on how fast you are driving.
-By limiting the maximum lateral acceleration, we can restrict the steering angle based on the speed which can prevent the rover from rolling over.
+By limiting the maximum lateral acceleration, we can restrict the steering angle based on the speed, which can prevent the rover from rolling over.
 This mode will feel more like "driving a car" than [Manual mode](#manual-mode).

-:::note
+::: info
 The lateral acceleration is only close loop controlled when driving forwards.
 When driving backwards the lateral acceleration setpoint is directly mapped to a steering angle using the equation above.
 This is due to the fact that rear wheel steering (driving a car with front-wheel steering backwards) is non-minimum-phase w.r.t to the lateral acceleration which leads to instabilities when doing closed loop control.
 :::

 | Stick                  | Effect                                                                                                                                                                                                   |